 Prior to discharge you will have contact with a cardiac rehabilitation sister who will come and see you and provide you with important information about your heart and what you can and can't do when you first go home and how to gradually increase your activity over the following 4-6 weeks.
-If you have not been seen by the rehabilitation nurse you will be given information by the ward staff and the rehab team will contact you in the early days after your discharge to discuss this information with you and arrange your cardiac rehabilitation which is an important part of your treatment.
+If you have not been seen by the rehabilitation nurse you should be given information by the ward staff and the cardiac rehab team will contact you in the early days after your discharge to discuss this information with you.